pbering/Socker/README.md

 ````
 docker-compose down
 ````
+>TIP: You can attach to the web containers to see all output from Sitecore logs with `docker exec socker_web_1 powershell C:/Sitecore/UDP.ps1`

->TIP: You can try running multiple Sitecore instances behind a load balancer with `docker-compose up --file .\docker-compose.scale.yml`
+>TIP: You can start multiple Sitecore instances behind a load balancer with `docker-compose --file .\docker-compose.scale.yml up`